MBuffenoir/b4c/swarm_on_gcloud.md

     $ docker-machine ssh swarm-agent0
     $ docker-machine ssh swarm-agent1

+##Networking

+In order to use the docker 1.9 networking capabilities we need to modify our docker-engine options:

+    $ docker-machine ssh swarm-master
+    $ sudo vi /etc/default/docker

+Add the following options:

+    --cluster-store
+    --cluster-advertise

+Restart your docker engine with:

+    $ sudo service docker restart

+TODO: We should be able to provision this from the start with GCE startup-scripts.

 From this point you can run docker-compose up -d from your laptop to see your cluster being populated with containers :-)